 Here, x has the lifetime 'b, which in this case is larger than 'a.
 This means r can reference x because Rust knows that the reference in r will always be valid while x is valid.

-Now that we’ve seen where the lifetimes of references are and how Rust analyzes lifetimes to ensure references will always be valid, let’s talk about generic lifetimes of parameters and return values in the context of functions.
+Now that you know where the lifetimes of references are and how Rust analyzes lifetimes to ensure references will always be valid, let’s explore generic lifetimes of parameters and return values in the context of functions.

 Generic Lifetimes in Functions

-Let’s write a function that returns the longest of two string slices.
+Let’s write a function that returns the longer of two string slices.
 This function will take two string slices and return a string slice.
-The code in Listing 10-20 should print The longest string is abcd once we’ve implemented the longest function:
+After we’ve implemented the longest function, the code in Listing 10-20 should print The longest string is abcd:

 src/main.rs